pfdubois/BridgeBidding/source/Alerting.rst

   own side's defense and not allowed.
 * Absolutely NEVER correct what your partner just said.
 It is a terrible case of unauthorized information.
 Don't do it by making a big face, either.
 It amounts to cheating.
-Some expter tournaments use screens so that people can't see their partner for this reason.
+Some expert tournaments use screens so that people can't see their partner for this reason.

 You do have to volunteer this information.
 You might say to the opponents, for example,